Flexible Sync allows users to define in detail which information they want to be available in the Axsy Mobile App for offline use.

 SOQL queries allow for a way to refine data further by searching for specific information.
 As an example, the Appointments subfeature has a Query Type that allows users to define which Service Appointments will be synced to the app for offline use at login using a SOQL query.

-Here, the SOQL statement has been created to only sync Service Appointments that have been assigned to the user within the configured Date Window and that don't have the Status value of "Cancelled".
+Here, the SOQL query has been created to only sync Service Appointments that have been assigned to the user within the configured Date Window and that don't have the Status value of "Cancelled".

-For more on Salesforce's Object Query Language, please click here: Salesforce Object Query Language (SOQL)
+For more on Salesforce's Object Query Language, please see this Salesforce Page: Salesforce Object Query Language (SOQL)

 Instead of a SOQL query, the Query Type can instead be set to an existing Salesforce List View configurable on the Salesforce Platform.
 Select the relevant List View(s) under the search bar.